ahuacate/deluge/README.md

 | Label | `☑` | Action: Create a label named `lazy` (all lowercase).
 Set the lazy label option > Folders > Apply folder settings > Move completed to: `/mnt/downloads/deluge/complete/lazy`

 ### 1.02 Download pre-configured Deluge Preferences setting files
-Alternatively, You can download three files `core.conf`, `execute.conf` and `label.conf` which includes all of the above (Step 1.01) and bandwidth settings for a high speed fiber WAN connection.
+The easiest method is download precongigured Deluge setting files.
+You must download three files `core.conf`, `execute.conf` and `label.conf`, which includes all of the above (Step 1.01) and more.

 So with the Proxmox web interface go to `typhoon-01` > `113 (deluge)` > `>_ Shell` and type the following: